garubi/tawkto-analytics-event/README.md

 This plugin sends an Event to Google Analytics if the visitors chat for at least 60 seconds, or if he submit the "Chat Offline Form"

+This plugins requires that on your site is active a Tawk.to chat widget.
+The easyest way to install a Tawkto Chat on your site is by the [official Tawkto WordPress plugin](https://it.wordpress.org/plugins/tawkto-live-chat/) but you can copy-paste the widget code from Tawkto dashboard too.

 ## Changelog ##

 ### 1.0 ###